 Appeal against the tax assessment in the canton of Bern

 Taxpayers in the Canton of Berne who have received an assessment ruling and do not agree with it may lodge an objection free of charge within 30 days.
-The objection must always be made by mail.
+Objections must always be submitted by post.
 It is not possible to submit the objection by fax or by e-mail.
 Together with the objection, the documents relating to the relevant facts must be submitted.

 Appeals should also be filed if the tax was assessed too low.
 Otherwise, the suspicion of tax evasion could arise.